 Clearing with Goats

 Glad to hear you are thinking about goats.
-We will not be renting them out in 2018, but should you be interested in having them in the future, here are some things to keep in mind:
+We will be renting them out in 2021, but before you get them, here are some things to keep in mind:

 - Goats eat greenery, not wood.
 They do eat the leaves of poison ivy and lots of other things, but doing so will only set it back, not eradicate it.
 I have achieved best results by going in after the goats have cleared and cutting all the woody stuff by hand.
 The same result (without goats) can be achieved by clearing in the winter before things have leafed out then hitting the area with a weed whacker in the summer.
 What goats do in a week can be done by a couple of adults in under an hour.